stmarksnewferry/stmarksnewferry.github.io/_whats_on_boxes/sundays.md

 **Evenings:**

-occasional seminar series or other gatherings make use of the Sunday evneing slot.
+occasional seminar series or other gatherings make use of the Sunday evening slot.